cdcollab/springone-tour-tce-workshop/README.md

 _get source (fluxcd) --> build image (kpack) --> run (knative serving)_

-You will automate the workflow using Cartographer to create a software _Supply Chain_.
+You will automate the workflow using Cartographer to create a software _supply chain_.

 ### Operator perspective, part 1: configure kpack builder

 kpack needs a _builder_ in order to turn application source code into OCI images.
 A builder is an image, compliant with [Cloud Native Buildpacks](buildpacks.io), that provides the base OS images necessary to build and run the application (the "stack"), as well as buildpacks to handle application compilation, dependencies, and other language-specific details (the "store").

 You can create the stack, store, and builder using `kubectl` and YAML configuration, but in this example, we will use `kp`, the kpack CLI.